Akankshaa2323/food-blog/README.md

 # food-blog
-This project is made using React, Tailwind css, Html. this is a website which contains food recipees.
+This project is made using React, Tailwind css, Html.
+This is a website which contains food recipees.